Dave Moreno

-David Moreno is an American musician, singer, audio engineer, songwriter and producer, best known for his role as the drummer in the American rock band Puddle of Mudd.
+David Moreno is an American musician, singer, audio engineer, songwriter and producer, best known for his role as the drummer in the American rock band Puddle of Mudd, and for Bruce Dickinson.

 Early life and education

 Born in Sun Valley, Los Angeles, California, Moreno is of Mexican descent.
 He first started playing drums when he was only 11, and at just 15 years old, Moreno was already performing his first gig at the famous iconic Whisky a Go Go nightclub on the Sunset Strip in Hollywood, California.

 Moreno's musical education continued when he attended The Dick Grove School of Music upon completing high school.
 There, he graduated from the Percussion Program after studying hand percussion, ear training and music theory, as well as many genres of music which encompassed everything from Rock, Metal, Jazz, Disco, Latin, Hip Hop, Funk, and Fusion to Orchestra, Big Band, R&B and Country.

 Career

 Moreno has recorded more than 100 records which include movie soundtracks, instructional CDs, karaoke and television commercials.
 In 2008, he contributed the studio drum piece for the theme song to the Dr. Phil show.

 Moreno's professional in-studio affiliations include names such as: Bill Appleberry (The Wallflowers, Puddle of Mudd), David Kahne (Paul McCartney, Sugar Ray, Rolling Stones), Johnny K (Disturbed, 3 Doors Down), Roy Z (Judas Priest, Bruce Dickinson), Andy Johns (Led Zeppelin), Greg Hampton (Alice Cooper, Lita Ford) and Richard Podolor (Three Dog Night, Michelle Branch).

 Moreno has also recorded and toured worldwide with an eclectic array of musical artists including: